Who's Who in Musicals: Bo-Bu

 Also in 1956, Brynner established himself as a top-rank dramatic star in the hit films Anastasia and The Ten Commandments.
 After concentrating on screen roles for the next two decades, Brynner returned to the stage.
 He toured in the musical Odysseus for over a year, before it was re-titled Home Sweet Homer (1975) for its one-night Broadway run.
 Undaunted, he soon re-conquered Broadway in a triumphant revival of The King and I (1977), and spent his remaining years touring that show to packed houses in America and Britain.
 Brynner's demanding contract (which is set a new standard for touring stars) required freshly painted dressing rooms in every city and a detailed grocery list for his hotel room.
 Diagnosed with terminal lung cancer in 1983, Brynner continued touring, ending with a final Broadway bow in 1985.
 He had played the King more than 4,000 times.
 After Brynner's death later that year, the American Lung Association ran a series of powerful TV ads in which Brynner pleaded with smokers to break the habit that had killed him.

 Buchanan starred in the early Hollywood screen musicals Paris (1929) and Monte Carlo (1930), but American producers felt that his singing voice was too nasal for the sound equipment of that time.
 He proved this was nonsense with his popular performances in more than a dozen British screen comedies, including Brewster's Millions (1935).
 He is best remembered for his brilliant performance as the egotistical director Jeff Cordova in MGM's classic The Bandwagon (1953).
 To understand the appeal of Buchanan's elegant, nonchalant style, one need only see him perform "I Guess I'll Have To Change My Plan" with Fred Astaire -- two masters of high style at their best.
 Buchanan made his final stage appearance co-starring with Dorothy Dickson in the London comedy As Long As They're Happy (1953), and appeared in several British screen comedies until spinal arthritis brought his career to a halt in 1955.
-He died two years later at age 66.
+He died of spinal cancer two years later at age 66.